 Recent studies have revealed that with early identification of impacted eyeteeth (or any other impacted tooth other than wisdom teeth), treatment should be initiated at a younger age.
 Once the general dentist or hygienist identifies a potential eruption problem, the patient should be referred to the orthodontist for early evaluation.
 In some cases, the patient will be sent to the oral surgeon before braces are even applied to the teeth.

-For more information on impacted canines and find out what your treatment options are, contact our office in the Norman and Moore area at (405) 329-3500.
+For more information on impacted canines and find out what your treatment options are, contact our office in the Norman, Moore and Oklahoma City metro area at (405) 329-3500.